ChrisKlug/web-dev-workshop/labs/lab7/lab7.md

 ...
 ```

+__Important!__ As part of the copying of the code from __WebDevWorkshop.Services.Products.Tests__ project, your IDE might have added a reference to it from the __WebDevWorkshop.Testing__.
+Make sure this is not the case.
+If there is a project reference from the __WebDevWorkshop.Testing__ project to the __WebDevWorkshop.Services.Products.Tests__ project, remove it.
+If left in place, it will break future code.

 ### Update the API test to use the TestHelper

 Now that the `TestHelper` is done.
 You can go ahead and update the test to use it.